jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-#### Implement some Handler with Action
+#### Implement a Handler With Action

-Now we can implement the first requirement: Add a new person.
+Now we can implement the first requirement: add a new person.
 In order to do so, we will need a new `Person`-object to be passed into the handler.
 Inside the handle-code we can then
-add this person to the existing list, if the object is not already present in the list to avoid duplicates.
+add this person to the existing list if the object is not already present in the list to avoid duplicates.

-Thus, we need the typical `handle`-factory, which accepts a so-called *action* parameter.
-This could be an arbitrary
+Thus, we need the typical `handle`-factory, which accepts an `action` parameter of any arbitrary
-type `A`.
-The existing default handler `update` uses the `T` as action, as it simply substitutes the old state by the
+type.
+The existing default handler `update` uses the `T` as action, as it simply substitutes the newly passed object
-passed new object of the same type.
+for the old state of the same type.
 But an action can be any type and is not limited to anything.

-In our case the type `T` of the store is `List<Person>`, but as action it is sufficient to have a single
+In our case the type `T` of the store is `List<Person>`, but as action, a single
-`Person`-object.
+`Person`-object will do.

 ```kotlin
 val storedPersons = object : RootStore<List<Person>>(emptyList()) {